Top ranked cerebral palsy claims lawyers

 During labour, the woman’s body naturally has increased levels of oxytocin, the hormone which stimulates the uterus to contract.
 Oxytocin is naturally anti-diuretic and causes the labouring woman to retain water.
 If labour is slow or contractions are weak, women are often given Syntocinon, a synthetic oxytocin drug.
 This has the same anti-diuretic effect as natural oxytocin.
 Syntocinon is administered in drip form with IV (intravenous) fluids, further increasing the woman’s fluid intake.

 Labour is hard work and the woman may be encouraged to drink water to prevent dehydration.
-A research study recently found that 26% of low risk mothers who received or drank more than 2.5 litres of fluid in labour were hyponatraemic, compared with only 1% of those who took on less than 1 litre.
+Research has found that around a quarter (26%) of low-risk mothers who received or drank more than 2.5 litres of fluid in labour were hyponatraemic, compared with only 1% of those who took on less than 1 litre.
 This was true even where the woman had not received Syntocinon or intravenous fluid.

 This type of birth-related hyponatraemia, caused by a woman taking on more low-sodium fluid than she can excrete, is also known as water intoxication.